vult-dsp/vult/README.md

 - building from source
 - downloading the released binaries

 The npm (node.js) version is updated frequently based on the trunk branch of this repository.
-This is the prefered mode of installing if you don't want to build form the sources.
-The binary version (native executable) is updated every minor version of Vult.
+This is the prefered mode of installing if you don't want to build from the sources.
+The binary version (native executable) is updated with every minor version of Vult.

 If you want to get the latest changes as soon as possible then building from the sources is the recommended method.

 ## Installing with npm

-You need to have node.js and npm installed.
+You need to have `node.js` and `npm` installed.

 ```
 $ npm install vult -g